 Have you ever mused about getting a celebrity to come to your wedding?
-It's totally understandable if you have: Over the years, celebs like Taylor Swift, Ed Sheeran, and Bon Jovi have all crashed the nuptials of us normies, and seeing those stories in the news is bound to make a bride a little jealous.
+It's totally understandable if you have.
+Over the years, celebrities like Taylor Swift, Ed Sheeran, and Bon Jovi have all crashed the nuptials of us "normals" and seeing those stories in the news is bound to make a bride a little jealous.
 Who wouldn't want a celebrity wedding singer crooning at their reception?

 We chatted with Dalton to get the inside scoop on how she makes these special appearances happen—and how you can score a celebrity to play your wedding (without being famous or royal yourself).

 The First Step